rishabNeu/K8S/README.md

 > Note : To copy the above configuration to a file so that in future you can use it create/edit some other pods with almost same configuration.

+## :basecampy: _Ingress_
+- Can think of it as an Application layer 7 load balancer.

 ## :control_knobs: _Admission Controllers_